 - Graduate Research Assistants, Graduate Assistants, and Teaching Assistants receive compensation as negotiated with the individual departments or programs hiring them.
 Students normally are paid monthly and not on a per-hour basis.
 All receive a tuition reduction, which covers all tuition charges except for $25, for the term during which they work.
 Students pay all other fees required by the university for graduate students.
 In addition, students holding an assistantship are required to have mandatory health insurance.

-- Departments or hiring units must submit all Personnel Action Requests (PARs) for GRAs, GAs and TAs to the Graduate Financial Aid Counselor in the Office of Financial aid.
+- Departments or hiring units must submit all Personnel Action Requests (PARs) for GRAs, GAs and TAs to the student's Academic Dean, the Graduate School, and then the Graduate Financial Aid Counselor in the Office of Financial Aid.

 Once the department or hiring unit has completed and submitted the proper paperwork (which includes the Personnel Action Request Form) to the Graduate Financial Aid Counselor, the Dean of the hiring college will notify the student of his/her appointment.
 The appointment letter contains information such as pay periods, policies, insurance requirement, etc. If the student accepts the appointment, he/she will return the acceptance letter to their hiring department.
 New hires (anyone not previously hired as a GRA/GA/TA) will go to the Human Resources Office, located in Aycock Hall, to complete all employment forms.
-Students should remember to bring a driver’s license and social security card for proof of identification.
+Students should remember to bring a driver’s license and social security card for proof of identification, along with a personal voided check or their banking information.
 Students should direct any questions regarding the appointment to the hiring department.